bjh26/PCInteractiveTrenchBook/README.md

-# In the Magazzion: Poggio Civitate Interactive Trench Book
+# In the Magazzino: Poggio Civitate Interactive Trench Book

 ## Conception
 This project came to be when Anthony Tuck came up to Cole Reilly and me and proposed the idea of creating a more user-friendly experience for trench book readers.
 OpenContext currently hosts all trench book scans (from the years where transcription from writing to typed letters wasn't yet available, think the early years), but the user experience isn't the most intuitive: to move from page-to-page, the user will have to scroll down and click on a hyperlink and be taken to a new page.
 Furthermore, the references in these trench books (such as the finds, loci, etc.) are stored separately and cannot be easily referenced to by the reader.
 To ameliorate the user experience, we have decided to undergo this project.